biTLegi0n/CoreSubjects/README.md

 # CoreSubjects
-This repo contains notes on the core subjects of Information Technology, ie OOPS, OS and DBMS
+This repo contains the notes of core subjects like OOPS, DBMS and OS